NF1198/abqtransit_influxdb2/README.md

 ```
 docker-compose up -d influxdb
 ```
 3. Setup InfluxDB with a user, org, and bucket.
-The scripts are setup for: `org:tauterra`, `bucket:abqtransit`.
+The telegraf config expects: `org=tauterra`, `bucket=abqtransit`.
-4. Create a token with write permissions to the abqtransit bucket.
+4. Create a token with write permissions to the `abqtransit` bucket.
 Make note of this token.
-5. Paste the token in `docker-compose.yml`:`services/telegraf/environment/INFLUX_TOKEN`
+5. Paste the token in `docker-compose.yml` under `services/telegraf/environment/INFLUX_TOKEN`.
 6. Start remaining containers:
 ```
 docker-compose up -d abq_transit_proxy